DjThossi/smoke-testing-php/README.md

 # Smoke Testing PHP
+This repository is maintained by [Sebastian Thoss](http://www.sebastianthoss.de).
-This library is suppose to help you doing proper SmokeTests.
+The Smoke Testing PHP library is suppose to help you doing proper SmokeTests.

 ## Example Code
 In following directory you'll find example code how to use this tool.